-Before turning to the analysis proper, it helpful to introduce a measure of network cohesiveness, called the \emph{$k$-core}.
-The \emph{$k$-core} is the largest sub-network such that all agents in the sub-network have at least $k$ links to others in that sub-network.
-It dates at least to \cite{seidman1983network}, and was first introduced in economics by \cite{gagnon2017networks}.
-It will in instrumental in providing clean characterisations of equilibrium behaviour.\footnote{\citet[Theorem 2]{gagnon2017networks} shows how it characterises the maximal equilibrium of an absolute threshold game.
-In our analysis, it will of course play a similar role in characterising the maximal equilibrium.
-But we also demonstrate that it can be used to characterise other equilibria.}

-The $k$-core of a network can be calculated using a simple algorithm that successively removes agents who do not satisfy an out-degree threshold.\footnote{It is also possible to define the $k$-core in a more technical manner, as in \citet[Definition 1]{gagnon2017networks}, but doing so does not provide extra insight.}

-\begin{defn} The $k$-core of a network $G$ is the sub-network output by the following algorithm.
-Starting from the network $G$:
+\paragraph{Network Cohesiveness.} After our transformation, all agents have a threshold of one (in the transformed network).
+So we have converted the game into one with an absolute threshold.
+And existing work shows that a measure of network cohesiveness called the \emph{$k$-core} is important in these settings \citep{gagnon2017networks}.
+Intuitively, the $k$-core is the largest group of agents that all have at least $k$ links (in the weighted sense) to others inside the group.
+Formally,

+\begin{defn}[$k$-core \cite{bollobas1984evolution}] Given some $k \in \mathbb{R}^+$, the $k$-core of a network $G$, denoted $C(G,k)$, is the set of nodes forming the largest subgraph of $G$ such that all agents in $C(G,k)$ have at least $k$ (weighted) links to other agents in $C(G,k)$. \end{defn}

-\begin{itemize} \item[1.]
-Identify all agents who have degree less than $k$. \item[2.]
-Delete these agents, and their inward and outward links.
-The remaining agents and their links form a new sub-network. \item Repeat steps 1 and 2 on the sub-network obtained, until step 1 identifies no agents. \item The $k$-core of $G$ is the resulting sub-network from this algorithm.
-We define $C(G,k)$ to be the set of agents in $k$-core of $G$. \end{itemize} \end{defn}
+It can also be calculated using a simple algorithm that successively removes agents who do not satisfy a degree threshold.
+Simply (1) identify agents who have degree less than $k$, and (2) delete them along with their inward and outward links.
+Repeat this on the remaining sub-network until step (1) identifies no agents.
+We provide a more formal exposition of this algorithm in \Cref{sec:proofs}.

-\Cref{fig:2} shows this algorithm applied to our running example. \Cref{fig:2A} shows the first iteration.
-It identifies the agent $R$ -- the only agent with degree of less than $1$ -- and removes her, plus her links (both inward and outward). \Cref{fig:2B} shows the second iteration.
-After removing agent $R$ and her links, agent $Q$ now has degree less than $1$.
-So she is identified and removed, along with her links.
-In this example, the algorithm terminates after two iterations.
-All remaining agents have degree of at least $1$.
-We provide a more formal exposition of the algorithm in the Online Appendix.